 Only resources that are created by the current project are visible to that project.
 If you are using Shared VPC, you might have your network in the host project and resources in service projects.
 In the host project, Network Topology doesn't visualize the Shared VPC network or its resources because the resources are in service projects.
-To visualize resources in the Shared VPC network, use a Cloud Monitoring Workspace to aggregate your projects.
-For more information, see Adding multiple projects to a single graph.
+For information about how to visualize resources in the Shared VPC network, see Adding multiple projects to a single graph.

 Why don't I see traffic between entities?

-At least one supported resource on either end of a connection must communicate with the other for traffic between them to become visible.
-For more information, see Resources and traffic in the overview.
+- At least one supported resource on either end of a connection must communicate with the other for traffic between them to become visible.

 An instance or load balancer is missing